a-patel/LiteXHealthChecks/docs/MongoDB.md

-# LiteX HealthChecks MongoDb
+# LiteX HealthChecks MongoDB
-> MongoDb health checks package used to check the status of a MongoDb in ASP.NET Core applications.
+> MongoDB health checks package used to check the status of a MongoDB in ASP.NET Core applications.

 LiteXHealthChecks is very small yet powerful and high-performance library used to check the status of a component in the application, such as a backend service, database or some internal state.